 - 2 jars (26 ounces each) spaghetti sauce

-- In a bowl, combine the ricotta cheese, 3 cups mozzarella cheese, Parmesan cheese, eggs and seasonings.
-Spread 1 cup spaghetti sauce each in two ungreased 13-in. x 9-in. baking dishes.
+- Cook manicotti according to package directions.
+Meanwhile, in a bowl, combine the ricotta cheese, 3 cups mozzarella cheese, Parmesan cheese, eggs and seasonings.
+Spread 1 cup spaghetti sauce each in two ungreased 13x9-in. baking dishes.
 Stuff manicotti shells with cheese mixture; arrange over sauce.
 Top with remaining sauce.

 - Cover and bake at 375° for 35-40 minutes.
 Uncover; sprinkle with remaining mozzarella cheese.
 Bake 10 minutes longer or until cheese is melted and manicotti is heated through.
 Yield: 10 servings.

 "I stuffed the uncooked shells the day before cooking.
 I reduced the mozzarella as it seemed a bit much.
 I added some freshly grated nutmeg to the cheese mix.
 Covered with a garlic marinara & about 2 TB water.
 Covered with foil & refrigerated.
 Baked covered the next evening for 50 minutes, uncovered and added maybe 3/4 cup mozzarella.
 Baked another few minutes till melted."